A Look at Kamala Harris's Tax Plans Ahead of the Election

 Harris's tax plans for other individuals

-Families, first-time homebuyers, tipped workers and others would get breaks under Kamala Harris's tax plan.
+Families, first-time homebuyers, tipped workers in the service and hospitality industry, and other individuals would get breaks under Kamala Harris's tax plan.

 She is promising to bring back the 2021 expansions to the child tax credit.
 Those expansions included hiking the amount from $2,000 per child to $3,600, with monthly payments and full refundability.
 And she’d make the child credit even bigger, by giving taxpayers a one-time child credit of $6,000, to be claimed on the parent’s tax return for the first year of the child’s life.